Miami Uber Accident Lawyer

 Punitive damages are not awarded as frequently as compensatory damages.
 Courts will award punitive damages in cases where the defendant’s behavior was particularly egregious or outrageous.
 The purpose behind punitive damages is to make an example out of the defendant so as to deter others from committing similar acts in the future.
 Florida has a cap on the amount of punitive damages that may be awarded in a personal injury lawsuit.
 A plaintiff can collect three times the amount of compensatory damages that were awarded or $500,000, whichever is greater.

-Reasons to Hire a Miami Attorney for Uber Accidents
+Reasons to Hire an Attorney After an Uber Accident

 Uber commonly sends out representatives from their company to handle accidents.
 These individuals are trained to try to make the aftermath of an accident easier, but the company likely hopes that this response will help persuade injury victims not to sue.